 Board of Trustees

-The Board of Trustees of the Julius Hartt Musical Foundation works to develop and maintain the professional quality of The Hartt School.
+The Board of Trustees of the Julius Hartt Musical Foundation, Inc. works to develop and maintain the professional quality of The Hartt School.
 The Board financially supports the School and acts as an advocate for the School’s interests.

 Board of Trustees